nf-core/viralrecon/docs/output.md

 [BEDTools](https://bedtools.readthedocs.io/en/latest/) is a swiss-army knife of tools for a wide-range of genomics analysis tasks.
 In this pipeline we used `bedtools genomecov` to compute the per-base mapped read coverage in bedGraph format, and `bedtools maskfasta` to mask sequences in a Fasta file based on intervals defined in a feature file.
 This may be useful for creating your own masked genome file based on custom annotations or for masking all but your target regions when aligning sequence data from a targeted capture experiment.

-> Output Pileup files will only be saved in the output directory if the `--save_pileup` parameter is supplied.

 **Output files:**

 * `variants/varscan2/`
+  * `*.highfreq.vcf.gz`: High frequency variants VCF file.
+  * `*.highfreq.vcf.gz.tbi`: High frequency variants VCF index file.
+  * `*.lowfreq.vcf.gz`: Low frequency variants VCF file.
+  * `*.lowfreq.vcf.gz.tbi`: Low frequency variants VCF index file.
-  * `<SAMPLE>.pileup`: Pileup files summarize all the data from aligned reads at a given genomic position.
+  * `*.pileup`: Pileup files summarize all the data from aligned reads at a given genomic position.
 Each row of the pileup file gives similar information to a single vertical column of reads as visualised in IGV.
-  * `<SAMPLE>.highfreq.vcf.gz`: High frequency variants VCF file.
-  * `<SAMPLE>.highfreq.vcf.gz.tbi`: High frequency variants VCF index file.
+* `variants/varscan2/consensus/`
+  * `*.consensus.fa`: Consensus Fasta file generated by integrating the high frequency variants called by VarScan into the reference genome.
-  * `<SAMPLE>.lowfreq.vcf.gz`: Low frequency variants VCF file.
+  * `*.consensus.masked.fa`: Masked consensus Fasta file.
-  * `<SAMPLE>.lowfreq.vcf.gz.tbi`: Low frequency variants VCF index file.
 * `variants/varscan2/log/`
-  * `<SAMPLE>.highfreq.varscan2.log`: High frequency variants log file.
+  * `*.highfreq.varscan2.log`: High frequency variants log file generated from stderr.
-  * `<SAMPLE>.lowfreq.varscan2.log`: Low frequency variants log file.
+  * `*.lowfreq.varscan2.log`: Low frequency variants log file generated from stderr.
-* `variants/varscan2/consensus/`
+* `variants/varscan2/bcftools_stats/`
-  * `<SAMPLE>.consensus.fa`: Consensus Fasta file generated by integrating the high frequency variants called by VarScan into the reference genome.
-  * `<SAMPLE>.consensus.masked.fa`: Masked consensus Fasta file.
+  * `*.highfreq.bcftools_stats.txt`: Statistics and counts for high frequency variants VCF file.
+  * `*.lowfreq.bcftools_stats.txt`: Statistics and counts for high frequency variants VCF file.

+> **NB:** Output Pileup files will only be saved in the output directory if the `--save_pileup` parameter is supplied.

 ### iVar variants and iVar consensus